HR STRATEGY - EMPLOYEE JOURNEY & CULTURE

 HR Diagnostic Survey

 The most important data in developing an HR strategy is feedback and ideas from team members.
-Stratechi's HR Diagnostic Survey is easy to set up and customize.
+Stratechi's Org Survey is easy to set up and customize.
 It takes about 30 minutes to complete, covering all the elements of strategic alignment, employee journey, and cultural enablement.
 It creates a rich data set to diagnose issues and understand priority areas, which creating buy-in since priorities and ideas originate from team members.

 FINAL THOUGHTS ON CULTURE & EMPLOYEE JOURNEY STRATEGY